rraiz/movie-critic/README.md

 ### User Features
 - See the latest and most popular films currently.
 - Search for a specific film.
 - Add films to a watchlist.
+(In Progress)
 - Submit reviews with real-time updates.
+(In Progress)

 ## Tech Stack